Elvis Evolution

 We began by redesigning the guest journey to align with the show’s narrative flow - from arrival, to immersive acts, through to the climactic afterparty.
 This involved strategically relocating core amenities (such as WCs and kitchens) to streamline both front-of-house and back-of-house operations, and creating flexible F&B spaces that could function independently - or open up for full-venue takeovers, corporate events, or after-hours parties.

-Each hospitality zone takes its cue from a specific point in script.
-These spaces aren’t just commercial add-ons - they are integral chapters in the Elvis story.
+Each hospitality zone takes its cue from a specific point in the script.
+These spaces aren't just commercial add-ons, they are integral chapters in the Elvis story

 From their initial dazzling arrival at a retro-style ticket desk wrapped in neon, visitors enter Bob’s Burbank Diner - a nostalgic 1960s eatery where guests can indulge in shakes and fries, within the opening scene of the experience.
 Featuring period references, vintage televisions, and a vibrant communal energy, the space sets the tone for the immersive journey ahead.